 Private sector employers are not subject to the same restrictions imposed by the federal constitution.
-Private employers, then are generally less restricted in conducting searches on company property.
-However, some restrictions exist on employer searches in some states based on state constitutions, statutes or the common law.
+Thus, private employers are generally less restricted in conducting searches on company property.
+However, some restrictions exist on employer searches in some states based on state constitutions, statutes, or the common law.

 In K-Mart Corp. v.
-Trotti, a Texas court determined that a private sector employer may create a reasonable expectation of privacy in the workplace by providing an employee with a locker, and allowing the employee to provide his or her own lock and key.
-19 A search of lockers under such circumstances could be an invasion of privacy.
-Or a search of lockers where the employer has a "respect of the privacy rights of employees" policy set forth in its Employees' Handbook could be an invasion of privacy.
-An employer may minimize the risk of liability for invasion of privacy if it formulates and disseminates a written company policy to all employees stating that due to security problems, concern for
+Trotti, a Texas court determined that a private sector employer may create a reasonable expectation of privacy in the workplace by providing an employee with a locker and allowing the employee to provide his or her own lock and key.
+A search of lockers under such circumstances could be an invasion of privacy.
+In addition, a search of lockers where the employer has a "respect of the privacy rights of employees" policy set forth in its Employees' Handbook could be an invasion of privacy.